 All this is a grand destiny that is beckoning us and pulling us from the front.
 To have an idea of and insight into this great mystery and truth would be the essential of our educational process.

 May I pray to the Almighty God Supreme to bless you all with right knowledge and the needed insight into the meaning of life, which is commensurate with the requisitions of all people, not merely those living on this Earth but in the larger atmosphere of creation.
-May I conclude by saying that you are preparing to become universal citizens and not merely citizens of America, Germany, Italy, India, etc. We are working, unconsciously though, towards the achievement of universal citizenship, and then it is that we can enjoy true freedom.
-Then the government of the cosmos will take care of us and protect us, and we will be provided with our needs perennially, endlessly, into eternity and in an infinite manner.
+May I conclude by telling you that you are preparing to become universal citizens and not merely citizens of America, Germany, Italy, India, etc. These are poor, simple notions under which we are labouring, unfortunately.
+We are working, unconsciously though, towards the achievement of universal citizenship, and then it is that we can enjoy true freedom.
+Then the government of the cosmos will take care of us and protect us, and we will be provided with our needs perennially, endlessly, eternally, and in an infinite manner.

 It is towards this that you are moving, I am moving, and everybody is moving.
 The aim of life is not within the compass of either our senses or our minds.
 It is transcendent; and our life's purpose, therefore, may also be said to be transcendent in one sense because it is beyond the reach of our present faculties of knowledge, but it is at the same time immanent because it is hidden potentially even in the present condition of our existence.
 It is not transcendent in the literal sense, and the achievement or the attainment of the meaning of this transcendent universal mystery would be only an unfolding of the potentiality that is already hidden within every one of us.